-With regard to incentive systems for the network's Financial Advisors, particular attention is paid to all commercial initiatives that involve the aforementioned network18.
+With regard to the network's Financial Advisors, particular attention is paid to all commercial initiatives that involve the aforementioned network23.

 Such initiatives may be organized after the evaluation and authorization of the competent Bank's Bodies and they represent business actions aimed at providing guidance to the sales network towards the achievement of the period's commercial targets (also intermediate) and with a direct impact on the budget and related incentive systems.